torognes/vsearch/man/commands/vsearch-fastq_stats.1.md

 ## Read length distribution

 Observed read lengths are sorted in decreasing order.
-The longest length value is marked with '>='.
+The largest length value is marked with '>='.

 1. L: read length.